Szxro/Szxro/README.md

 - 🌱 I’m currently improving my  **Net6,Angular** Skills

-- 👨‍💻 Some of my projects are available at "I am going to update my portfolio to the new technologies that i learned"
+- 👨‍💻 Some of my projects are available at **I am going to update my portfolio to the new technologies that i learned**

 - 📫 How to reach me **szxrocode@gmail.com**